Skip to content

 }

-2. For the non batch event, The extraction key is the event, and one event at a time we can ingest
+For the non-batch event, the extraction key is event, and one event at a time can be ingested:

 {